sww1235/edc-harness/README.md

 -   chestplate designed to be lower than sternum strap on backpack
 -   Designed not to interfere with normal backpack
 -   Maybe a photographer's vest
+-   Provide a backplane inside a shoulder bag that all components can strap on to and interconnect.
+Have extra long cables for laptop, cellphone and flashlight connections to protrude out of the bag